 Respecting the band plan is common practice in the amateur service and is necessary to facilitate successful radio contacts especially between countries and for inter-regional communications.

 The band plan is reviewed periodically and may be adjusted to reflect new technologies and evolving applications in the amateur services.
 External influences driven by the requirements to share with other services can also be taken into account.
 The regional band plans are maintained, published and approved by the IARU regional bodies.
-The band plans are continually reviewed nationally and regionally and evolve as new amateur experimentation and operational modes or applications emerge.

 The published band plans for each of the three regions may differ and may not be fully harmonised at the detailed level for every amateur service application.
 However, it is necessary to harmonise parts of the band for specific applications where these could involve inter-regional communications.
 This applies particularly to parts of the band recommended for narrowband weak signal applications.